Skip to contents

 Orthology Inference is the process of detecting orthologous genes between a query organism and a set of subject organisms.
 Motivated by the discussion on which orthology inference method, paradigm or program is the most accurate or the fastest one, the orthologr package provides functions to perform genome wide orthology inference following two different paradigms:

-1. orthology inference based on 1-1 orthology relationship using BLAST reciprocal best hit
+1. orthology inference based on 1-1 orthology relationship using DIAMOND2 reciprocal best hit (default, recommended) or BLAST reciprocal best hit

 2. orthology inference based on 1-many homology relationship using orthologous groups (OrthoFinder2)